thecomputergirl/digital-heritage-handbook/_activities/harvest-the-front pages-of-the-gadfly.md

 We're going to make use of some [general Trove harvesting code <i class="fa fa-external-link" aria-hidden="true"></i>](https://github.com/Trove-Toolshed/trove-python) that I've already created, but first we have to download and install it.

-If you have Git, it's just a matter of typing the following inside your working environment:
+If you have [Git <i class="fa fa-external-link" aria-hidden="true"></i>](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), it's just a matter of typing the following inside your working environment:

 ``` shell
 $ git clone https://github.com/Trove-Toolshed/trove-python.git